 In 2025, Dean was elected to the Board of Directors of the Federal Bar Association, Massachusetts Chapter.
 He also serves as a Member and Symposium Co-Chair of the Complex Commercial Litigation Section Council of the Massachusetts Bar Association, which publishes BLS Bench Notes, a guide to practice in the Business Litigation Session of the Massachusetts Superior Court.
 Dean is a member of the Massachusetts Editorial Advisory Board for Law360.

 Dean maintains an active pro bono practice, volunteering with Greater Boston Legal Services, Veterans Legal Services, and the Volunteer Lawyers Project of the Boston Bar Association.
-He received the firm’s 2025 Pro Bono Award for his trial victory on behalf of an individual facing removal proceedings.
+He received the firm’s 2025 Pro Bono Award for his trial victory on behalf of a lawful permanent resident facing removal proceedings.

-Prior to joining McCarter, Dean clerked for the Honorable William G. Young in the United States District Court for the District of Massachusetts.
-He also interned for the Honorable Bruce M. Selya in the United States Court of Appeals for the First Circuit and the Honorable William P. Robinson III in the Rhode Island Supreme Court.
-In his third year of law school, Dean worked in the Civil and Criminal Divisions of the United States Attorney’s Office in Boston and as a research assistant to Professor Daniel R. Coquillette, Senior Editor of Moore’s Federal Practice and Reporter to the Committee on Rules of Practice and Procedure of the Judicial Conference of the United States.
+Before joining McCarter, Dean clerked for Judge William G. Young in the US District Court for the District of Massachusetts and interned for Judge Bruce M. Selya in the US Court of Appeals for the First Circuit and Justice William P. Robinson III in the Rhode Island Supreme Court.
+During law school, Dean worked in the Civil and Criminal Divisions of the US Attorney’s Office in Boston and as a research assistant to Professor Daniel R. Coquillette, Senior Editor of Moore’s Federal Practice and Reporter to the Committee on Rules of Practice and Procedure of the Judicial Conference of the United States.
 Dean was recognized for best brief and top oralist in the Wendell F. Grimes Moot Court competition, and his publication in the Boston College Law Review is now required reading in an advanced evidence course.